 We'll continue.

-We learned today in in the thousands of text messages that we reviewed that perhaps they may not have done that.
+We learned today in the thousands of text messages that we reviewed that perhaps they may not have done that.

 There's certainly a factual basis to question whether or not they acted on that bias.

-We learned today about information that after in the immediate aftermath of his election that there may have been a secret society of folks within the Department of Justice and the FBI to include Page and Struck that would be working against him.
+We learned today about information that after in the immediate aftermath of his election that there may have been a secret society of folks within the Department of Justice and the FBI to include Page and Struct that would be working against him.

-I'm not saying that actually happened, but when folks speak in those terms, uh they need to come forward to explain the context with which they use those terms.
+I'm not saying that actually happened, but when folks speak in those terms, they need to come forward to explain the context with which they use those terms.

-Uh Congressman Gowdy, do you want to expound on the secret society idea?
+Congressman Gowdy, do you want to expound on the secret society idea?

 Sure, I wish I could.

-You have this insurance policy in the spring of 2016, and then the day after the election, the day after what they really really didn't want to have happen, there's a text exchange between these two FBI agents, these two supposed to be objective, fact-centric FBI agents saying perhaps this is the first meeting of the secret society.
+You have this insurance policy in the spring of 2016, and then the day after the election, the day after what they really, really didn't want to have happen, there's a text exchange between these two FBI agents, these two supposed to be objective, fact-centric FBI agents saying perhaps this is the first meeting of the secret society.

 Congressman Gowdy, with regard to these new texts and the idea that there could be a special counsel, a second special counsel requested to look into this.